miafranc/teztyt/README.md

 ```
 where `answers` and `correct_answers` are lists containing the indices of the checked answers
 and of the correct answers, respectively.
+Using the `-a` option one can generate PDFs showing the correct answers in a given folder.
+That is, for a completed form it is possible to generate a new PDF, in which both the selected and
+the correct answers are shown, and the total score achieved is calculated as well.

 The evaluation scheme to be used can be set using the `evaluation` key in the config file.
 The currently built-in schemes include regular, proportional negative and error-retaliatory positive marking